DoganK01/AttentionX/README.md

 - **Scholarly Journal Integration:** Cross-referencing symptoms with the latest scholarly articles and research for evidence-based diagnosis and prescription.
 - **Evidence-Based Prescriptions:** Utilizes cutting-edge AI to suggest prescriptions based on the most current research and data.
 - **Advanced Tech Stack:** Incorporates Retrieval Augmented Generation (RAG), Langchain, Llama3-OpenBioLLM-70B, Qdrant, DSPy and Langsmith for comprehensive data analysis and retrieval as well as for optimization and evaluation.
+- **RAFT:** Qwen3-14B Model was trained using RAFT training technique to enhance the RAG compatibility (to reduce the hallucination and get more accurate answers) of the model itself.
+- **Reflection:** This simple example composes two LLM calls: a generator and a reflector.
+The generator tries to respond directly to the user's requests.
+The reflector is prompted to role play as a teacher and offer constructive criticism for the initial response.
+The loop proceeds a fixed number of times, and the final generated output is returned.
+Generator LLM is trained Qwen3-14B itself and reflector is "Llama3-OpenBioLLM-70B" model which is an advanced open source language model designed specifically for the biomedical domain.
+Developed by Saama AI Labs, this model leverages cutting-edge techniques to achieve state-of-the-art performance on a wide range of biomedical tasks.

 ## Tech Stack